TV Off: Composition and content

 "TV Off" is a West Coast hip-hop song split into two distinct parts that are connected through a beat switch around the two-minute mark.
 The song contains samples from "MacArthur Park" by Monk Higgins, along with a snippet of horns from "The Black Hole – Overture" composed by John Barry for the soundtrack to the film The Black Hole (1979), and an interpolation from "Kick in the Door" by The Notorious B.I.G.
 As the production of the first part fades out, Mustard's signature tag emerges again as a "booming" percussion kicks in and is followed by Lamar's "animated" scream.

 Critical reception

 Zachary Horvath of HotNewHipHop viewed the song as a "pseudo-sequel" to "Watch the Party Die", released exclusively on Lamar's social media in September 2024, as it furthers the idea of resetting the culture in rap music.
 Despite the superficial similarities to "Not Like Us", distinctions mainly stand out on the lyrical front.
 Lamar offers his critical stance in regards to social media and the associated distortion of perception.
 In a mixed review for Pitchfork, Alphonse Pierre said of the song: "Mustard's backside of 'tv off' is drowned out by these cheesy blaring horns that feel made to go dumb in Nike commercials".

-There is now a meme along with the song which many listeners dislike.
+The song was nominated for Best Rap Performance and won Best Rap Song at the 2026 Grammy Awards.